 The build in jape_v7_d10_g.dmg should solve that problem; though all Lions will continue to moan the first time you run Jape.

 Many thanks to James Baker of Cambridge University for doing the critical research.
+This will be incorporated into all future distributions.
 (Bernard Sufrin)

 (27 July 2012) v7_d10 is the latest release.
 Mousewheel scrolling has been added, and the appearance of ''givens'' in proofs of a derived rule is more suggestive of them being clickable.
 (29 July) The 32-bit installation was compiled on a 32-bit Ubuntu 12.04 and was tested there and on a 32-bit Ubuntu 11.10 but not elsewhere.
 Please let me know if it fails to function on other 32-bit Linux installations.
 (Bernard Sufrin)

 (July 2012) The public domain name for this site is now japeforall.org.uk.
 (Bernard Sufrin)

 (July 2012) There's a Facebook group for Jape, called "Jape".
 Ask to join.
 As I write this I see that there's also a Facebook page for (Bernard Sufrin)